marianylund/fys-stk-project-3/README.md

 ### Set-up

 One needs to have following packages installed: `tensorflow`, `keras`, `wandb`.
 To install those run `pip install [nameofthepackage]`.
-In addition one needs to have a wandb account and log in by running `wandb login [apiloginnumber]`.
+In addition, if one wants to use wandb, one needs to have a wandb account and log in by running `wandb login [apiloginnumber]`.
+See project runs on wandb [here](https://wandb.ai/fys-stk-gang/project3).
+But it is possible to run training without logging in.

 ### Running
 Once everything is installed and set-up correctly.
 To run the training: